ayoubzouine/Projects/README.md

 # Projects
-a list of projects and algorithms a made during my studies.
+a list of projects and algorithms I made during my studies.
-There still many other projects that will be uploaded soon.
+There are still many other projects that will be uploaded soon.